11 best day drips from Philadelphia, Pennsylvania

 Don’t leave the shore without strolling through town and be sure to stop at the Original Fudge Kitchen for made-from-scratch confections and boxes of saltwater taffy.

-3. Delve into history in Wilmington, Delaware
+3. Wilmington, Delaware

 Travel time: 35 minutes